consortium/publishing-converter/transpect/README.md

 # XProc-based document transformation / checking

- * Converting from IDML to HTML and back;
+ * Converts HTML to EPUB, IDML to HTML and to EPUB and back… more coming soon;
  * applying Schematron checks to the input, to intermediate formats, and to the output;
  * rendering the checking reports as HTML
  * generating other formats, such as EPUB